Home / The Gospel of Sri Ramakrishna / Volume 1 /

 cannot conceive of the sun's rays without the sun, nor can you conceive

-of the sun without its ravs.
+of the sun without its rays.

 "What is milk like?
 Oh, you say, it is something white.
-You cannot think
+You cannot

 of the milk without the whiteness, and again, you cannot think of the